Youth Philanthropy Council offers grant opportunity for nonprofits

 High-priority projects identify innovative and challenging ways to engage youth to participate.
 The maximum YPC grant award for a project is $2,000.
 Grant recipients will be notified in April.

 Performance groups, Boy Scout troops, centers serving youth and 4-H clubs have received YPC grants in the past.

-In the YPC, members identify what they are truly passionate about and learn how to serve their community.
+In the YPC, members learn how to serve their community and identify their own personal charitable interests.
 In addition to awarding grants to local nonprofit organizations, YPC members complete activities and service projects to learn about and experience philanthropy firsthand.

-For more information about the YPC grant process or to have questions about the application answered, contact Heather Stafford, Director of Programs at the Harrison County Community Foundation, at 812-738-6668 or email@example.com.
+For more information about the YPC grant process, contact Heather Stafford, Director of Programs at the Harrison County Community Foundation, at 812-738-6668 or email@example.com.

 philanthropy, producing positive and sustainable growth in Harrison County.